 Emergent Behavior

-- Unexpected interactions between services and components
+- Unexpected interactions between different services or components

 Iceberg Model